coleifer/micawber/docs/django.rst

         'micawber.contrib.mcdjango',
     ]

-micawber provides 2 template filters for converting URLs contained within text or HTML to rich content:
+micawber provides 4 template filters for converting URLs contained within text or HTML to rich content:

 * :py:func:`~micawber.contrib.mcdjango.oembed` for plain text
 * :py:func:`~micawber.contrib.mcdjango.oembed_html` for html
+* :py:func:`~micawber.contrib.mcdjango.extract_oembed` for extracting url data from plain text
+* :py:func:`~micawber.contrib.mcdjango.extract_oembed_html` for extracting url data from html

 These filters are registered in the ``micawber_tags`` library, which can be invoked in your templates: